HollyKArnold/phyloguidesR/README.md

-Last, there are some columns which likely just contain gaps (- or .) which means those columns essentially hold no information about the alignment You should filter these out.
+Last, there are some columns which likely just contain gaps (- or .) which means those columns essentially hold no information about the alignment.
+You should filter these out.
+We provide a wrapper function for mothur’s `filter.seqs` command, but there is no reason you couldn’t run this on command line yourself.

     # Filter alignment for gaps
     guides_and_seqs_align_screened_filtered = filter_seqs_mothur(fasta_path = guides_and_seqs_align_screened)